 Projections of Employment

-In California, the number of Occupational Therapists is expected to grow much faster than average growth rate for all occupations.
-Jobs for Occupational Therapists are expected to increase by 22.6 percent, or 2,100 jobs between 2012 and 2022.
+In California, the number of Occupational Therapists is expected to grow faster than average growth rate for all occupations.
+Jobs for Occupational Therapists are expected to increase by 22.3 percent, or 2,300 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|